Lower bounds on the quantum Fisher information based on the variance and various types of entropies: Introduction

-Very recently, a surprising property of the quantum Fisher information has been discovered: it is, up to a constant factor, the convex roof of the variance \cite{Toth2013Extremal,yu2013quantum}.
+Recently, a surprising property of the quantum Fisher information has been discovered: it is, up to a constant factor, the convex roof of the variance \cite{Toth2013Extremal,yu2013quantum}.
 This result connects the theory of the quantum Fisher information to entanglement measures, which are also defined by convex roofs \cite{Toth2014Quantum}.
-The findings of \REF{Toth2013Extremal,yu2013quantum} could be used to sharpen statements concerning the continuity of the quantum Fisher information \cite{Augusiak2016Asymptotic}.
-As another consequence, the quantum Fisher information can efficiently be bounded from below based on few measurements \cite{Apellaniz2017Optimal}, which allows us to estimate it without carrying out the metrological process.
-Finally, the definition of the quantum Fisher information as a convex roof could be used to study the role of entanglement and quantum correlations in interferometry \cite{Bromley2016There}.
+The findings of \REF{Toth2013Extremal,yu2013quantum} were used to sharpen statements concerning the continuity of the quantum Fisher information \cite{Augusiak2016Asymptotic}.
+As another consequence, the quantum Fisher information can efficiently be bounded from below based on few measurements \cite{Apellaniz2017Optimal}.
+Finally, the definition of the quantum Fisher information as a convex roof could be used to study the role of entanglement and quantum correlations in interferometry \cite{Bromley2017There}.

 In this paper, we present a new approach to bound the quantum Fisher information with the variance and various entropies.
 In order to list our main results in detail, we need the following definition.